wg-osr/walkerga.github.io/class/fi_barbarian.md

 1. You are lost in the forest
 1. You will drown in sand.
 1. You are sworn against leather, fur, and bowstrings
-1. Betrayal is a beneath your dignity to consider
+1. Betrayal is beneath your dignity to consider
 1. (birds or hounds or rivers) hate you
 1. Hatred is infectious to you
 1. You must sleep unobserved